iamkirankumaryadav/Library/AI/CNN.md

 # Convolutional Neural Network ( CNN )

 - A **Deep Learning Algorithm** which takes **Image** as Input, **Extract Information** and **Learn** from **Image** ( Weights and Biases )
-- Able to Differentiate One Image from Other.
 - CNN is used with **Computer Vision** designed to process **Pixel Data**.
 - **Face Recognition** | **Image Classification** : Breeds of Dogs | Cat or Dog | **Video Recognition** : Recognize Object or Person in a Video.